 Additional data products to be defined in catalogue

 The interoperability catalogue should in theory be extensible to products not yet defined, provided these are within the same S-100 Edition.
 New products can be included in the catalogue, but such scenarios will require a new edition of the Interoperability Catalogue.
-The default processing for any interoperability catalogue is that any new product follows the default rules in interoperability level 0.
+The default processing for any interoperability catalogue is that any new product follows the default rules in interoperability Level 0.
 This means with default viewing groups are in effect, and user selected stacking when there are two or more new products displayed on the screen simultaneously.

 Backward compatibility

-Different versions of data products may be simultaneously active, the IC design allow for backward-compatible updates if and when IC has to be updated, within the same major edition.
-Figure 9-2 shows an example of how the IC may evolve with change over time.
+Different versions of data products may be simultaneously active, the Interoperability Catalogue design allow for backward-compatible updates if and when the Interoperability Catalogue has to be updated, within the same major edition.
+Figure 9-2 shows an example of how the Interoperability Catalogue may evolve with change over time.